fnakashima/nd00333-capstone/starter_file/README.md

 ![Deployed endpoint](/starter_file/images/DeployModel_Endpoint.PNG)

 We use test data split from the train data to test the endpoint and check results.
+We can use ```run``` method of the service endpoint with the input parameter to send a test request, and the service returns a response as below.
 ![Test endpoint](/starter_file/images/TestEndpoint.PNG)